satahaa/SILC/docs/design.md

-# Cor Language Design
+# SILC Language Design

 This document outlines the design and implementation architecture of the Cor compiler.

 ## 1. Language Grammar

-The current grammar of the Cor language is defined using a syntax similar to Extended Backus-Naur Form (EBNF):
+The current grammar of the SILC language is defined using a syntax similar to Extended Backus-Naur Form (EBNF):

 ```
 Program         → Statement*